urbancamo/urbancamo.github.io/adif-transformer.md

 Stations are selectable on the Google Earth map, or by selecting the station in the project list.
 When you do this a panel if information about the station is displayed.
 If the operator has a picture on QRZ.COM this is displayed together with details of activity the station was participating in and the frequency and mode of contact.

-The communication paths between stations are also selectable directly from the line drawn on the Google Earth visualization (noting that a 'shadow' dark gray line is also drawn to help with the visulization) or from the project list.
+The communication paths between stations are also selectable directly from the line drawn on the Google Earth visualization (noting that a 'shadow' dark gray line is also drawn to help with the visualization) or from the project list.

 When you select a communication path a panel of information is displayed that contains both station callsigns, together with the date and time of the contact and the propagation mode.
 For `SKYWAVE` contacts the number of hops is displayed together with the bounce height, length of contact across the surface of the earth as well as the distance the predicted path of communication took.